vStone/puppet-model/PUPPET-TREE-LAYOUT.md

       environment? also, docs.

-### puppet-tree-env-<name>
+### puppet-tree-env-&lt;name&gt;

 So, once we have the basics laid out out.
 We can install additional environments.
-These babies might certainly include our default set of modules. neatly setup in modules/purrrfect-puppet-installation-magic/<our-modules>
+These babies might certainly include our default set of modules. neatly setup in modules/purrrfect-puppet-installation-magic/&lt;our-modules&gt;

 Document on how to make this the active environment for your puppetmaster so you can start doing awesome things like stored configs, enc and whatever.